Skip to main content

 The compiler creates a vtable for a Hybrix class...

-• ...if the class contains a HOOK function, or
+• ...if the class contains a hook function, or

-• ...if the class extends from the special CLASS_ID_BASE class, or
+• ...if the class extends from the special class_id_base class, or

 • ...if the class extends from another class with a vtable.